microsoft/FluidFramework/README.md

 ## Source Code Overview

-[Chaincode](./chaincode) contains our latest component and chaincode demos.
+[Chaincode](./samples/chaincode) contains our latest component and chaincode demos.
 This is the right place to get started checking out the world of Prague.

-[Routerlicious](./routerlicious) contains our latest prototype around new approaches to collaborative objects as well as a server backend to enable them with minimal COGS.
-This is probably where you want to start.
+[Packages](./packages) is the service we call Routerlicious.
+This folder is our prototype around new approaches to collaborative objects as well as a server backend to enable them with minimal COGS.

+[Service Architecture](./docs/architecture) has documentation and diagrams of the service architecture.

+[Components Architecture](./docs/architecture/components) has documentation and diagrams for the component architecture.

+[Doc](./docs) provides documentation for the project.

-[Historian](./historian) provides a REST API to git repositories.
+[Historian](./server/historian) provides a REST API to git repositories.
 The API is similar to that exposed by GitHub but can be used in local development.

-[Augmentation](./augmentation) provides a set of augmentation loop services exposed via Docker containers.

-[Collab-Editor](./collab-editor) is a Visual Studio Code plugin that enables collaborative editing of source code.

-[Experiments](./experiments) contains experimental code or other prototypes.

-[Doc](./doc) provides documentation for the project.

-[Gitssh](./gitssh) is a git ssh server client container.
+[Gitssh](./server/gitssh) is a git ssh server client container.

-[Intelligence](./intelligence) contains a starter container for developing Python based intelligent services.

-[legacy](./legacy) folder contains a set of legacy prototypes around a collaborative canvas.
+[legacy](./samples/experiments/legacy) folder contains a set of legacy prototypes around a collaborative canvas.
 As well as MUIs that load within the browser or within an enlightened host.

 ## Build Status